 Pot/pan size not to exceed 20cm (8”).

-No plants need necessarily have been grown in the pot or pan that is exhibited in, and may be lifted from the open garden.
+No plants need necessarily have been grown in the pot or pan that is exhibited in and may be lifted from the open garden.

 Classes 13-16 – a bulb is any underground storage organ, e.g. rhizome, tuber, corm, bulb etc., for the purposes of these classes.